There are two rules to cleaning coins:

 2. Refer back to rule 1.

 Before reading any further, don’t send me an email about how you damaged your coins cleaning them from a method you learned about on Metal Detecting In The USA.
 If you do, I will refer you to the above rules.
-With that out of the way, lets discuss a few methods to make those “dug” coins more presentable.
+With that out of the way, lets discuss a few methods to clean old coins found in the ground and make those “dug” coins more presentable.

 When you are out metal detecting and find a nice coin like a silver half, quarter, dime, or copper wheat penny NEVER rub the dirt off to check the date or to identify the coin.
-Doing so will reduce the value.
+Doing so will risk devaluing them.
 Why?
 Because dirt is like sandpaper and will put tiny scratches on the coin when rubbed.
 I can guarantee you that if you try to sell a rubbed coin to a dealer he will tell you about the scratches and it’s reduced value.

+More often than not, the coins that are most corroded with be clad.
 Clad coins are the easiest to clean and if you goof up and they look bad, so what.
 They are still spendable.
-I tumble all of my clad coins with pretty good results.
+While some people use things like baking soda, hydrogen peroxide, soda, vinegar, I prefer to tumble all of my dirty clad coins in bulk with pretty good results.
 It is an effortless job.
 I fill the tumbler between half and 3/4’s full of coins and aquarium gravel, add white vinegar and a tablespoon of salt and let the tumbler do it’s job.
 Always tumble like coins such as quarters, dimes and nickels.
 If you put copper pennies in with the clads they are going to turn a copper color.
 Clean your memorial pennies the same way but by themselves.
 This method will clean most of the dirt off of them.
 It will not remove tough stains though.
 To remove tough stains from coins, soak them in CLR.
 Let them sit as long as needed, even overnight.
 Changing the solution in between soaks can help a lot with stubborn stains.
 After soaking them, put them back in the tumbler and then they should be ready to spend.
 You can also tumble your coins with CLR and aquarium gravel.

 Do not tumble your clad coins with those new “gold” dollars.
 They will turn all of your clad coins a nasty gold color.